 The standard adopted is equivalent to emergency first aid being a 6 hour one day course designed to meet the needs of persons appointed to be first aiders in the work place which covers those aspects of first aid required to meet emergency situations such as bleeding, breathing and resuscitation.
 The HSE runs an accreditation scheme for first aid training providers and currently publishes a list of training organisations approved by the HSE to deliver First Aid at Work courses.
-HSE first aid certificates expire after 3 years and towards the end of that period the certificate.
+HSE first aid certificates expire after 3 years and towards the end of that period the certificate holder needs to undergo a refresher first aid course in order to renew the certificate.
 This will be a requirement of continuing to hold a valid certificate.